A wound care center, or clinic, is a medical facility for treating wounds that do not heal. You may have what is termed a non-healing wound if it:

 - Use a syringe to wash away dead tissue.

 - Apply wet-to-dry dressings to the area.
 A wet dressing is applied to the wound and allowed to dry.
 As it dries, it absorbs some of the dead tissue.
-The dressing is wet again and then gently pulled off along with dead tissue.
+The dressing may be wet again and then gently pulled off along with dead tissue.

 - Put special chemicals, called enzymes, on your wound.
 These dissolve dead tissue from the wound.

-After the wound is clean, your doctor will apply a dressing to keep the wound moist and help prevent infection.
+After the wound is clean, your doctor will apply a dressing to keep the wound moist, which promotes healing, and help prevent infection.
 There are many different types of dressings, including:

 Your provider may use one or multiple types of dressings as your wound heals.

 Hyperbaric Oxygen Therapy